KYU49/PSnapOCR/README.md

 `

 ### For Windows Users WITHOUT Python
+* Download and unzip the "PSnapOCR.zip" from the above file list (Click "View code" if hidden)
 * Download and unzip the ["PSnapOCR.zip" from Google Drive](https://drive.google.com/file/d/1jZ3jPPPU9Itu6GTmtn3XO3qdfVny1gQQ/view?usp=sharing)
+* Copy the contained files, "epy" and "main.cmd", to the root directory of PSnapOCR.

 ### Common
 * Open the Photodex on New Pokemon Snap and take screenshots